agentsystems/agentsystems-sdk/agentsystems_sdk/deployments_scaffold/README.md

 5. Polls `http://localhost:18080/health` until the Gateway reports **200 OK**.
 6. Tears the stack down and removes the network.

-This ensures future merges cannot break the deployment instructions.
+This helps ensure future merges don't break the deployment instructions.

 ---